-The Woodland Lights of Washington Township is one of the longest-running and most popular annual lights festivals in the Miami Valley area.
-Every year, it opens the day after Thanksgiving and this weekend will be your last chance to experience its magic.
+The Woodland Lights of Washington Township is one of the longest-running and most popular annual lights festivals in the Dayton area.

 Here are the key things to know about Woodland Lights: